 At least 2 projects must be solar.
-Others projects can be solar, micro-grid, geothermal, direct air capture, fossil fuel generated electricity with carbon capture/utilization/sequestration, energy storage (including pumped storage hydropower and compressed air storage), and advanced nuclear technology.
+Other projects can be solar, microgrid, geothermal, direct air capture, fossil fuel generated electricity with carbon capture/utilization/sequestration, energy storage (including pumped storage hydropower and compressed air storage), and advanced nuclear technology.

 Net impact on greenhouse gas emissions is one prioritization criteria used by the DOE.
 This is a demonstration project seeking projects that can be deployed and scaled quickly to other mine lands while having large net impacts on reducing greenhouse gas emissions are strong candidates for this demonstration program.

 Job creation in economically distressed areas or in energy transition communities is one prioritization criteria.
 Community and worker consultation should be incorporated into any project planning, design, and implementation.